 Under Rubin’s influence, Cash moved to a raw, stripped-down sound that proved to be enormously successful with critics, with country traditionalists and with hipster newcomers to country music.
 When his second Rubin-produced album, Unchained, won a Grammy for Best Country Album in 1998, American Recordings placed a full-page ad in Billboard magazine featuring a 1970 photo of Cash brandishing his middle finger under the sarcastic line of copy, “American Recordings and Johnny Cash would like to acknowledge the Nashville music establishment and country radio for your support.”

 Johnny Cash went on to have two more massively successful solo albums with American Recordings prior to his death in 2003.
-Rick Rubin went on to become co-head of Columbia Records in 2007.
+Rick Rubin went on to become co-head of Columbia Records in 2007, a position he left in 2012.